Four-manifolds, geometries and knots: The Kervaire conditions

 Since the group of a homotopy ribbon $n$-knot (with $n\geq2$) is the fundamental group of a $(n+3)$-manifold $W$ with $\chi(W)=0$ and which can be built with 0-, 1- and 2-handles only, such groups also have deficiency 1.
-Conversely, if a finitely presentable group $\pi$ has weight 1 and and deficiency 1 then we use such a presentation to construct a 5-dimensional handlebody $W=D^5\cup\{ h_i^1\}\cup\{ h_j^2\}$ with $\pi_1(\partial W)=\pi_1(W)\cong\pi$ and $\chi(W)=0$.
+Conversely, if a finitely presentable group $\pi$ has weight 1 and deficiency 1 then we may use such a presentation to construct a 5-dimensional handlebody $W=D^5\cup\{ h_i^1\}\cup\{ h_j^2\}$ with $\pi_1(\partial W)=\pi_1(W)\cong\pi$ and $\chi(W)=0$.
 Adjoining another 2-handle $h$ along a loop representing a weight class for $\pi_1(\partial W)$ gives a homotopy 5-ball $B$ with 1-connected boundary.
 Thus $\partial B\cong S^4$, and the boundary of the cocore of the 2-handle $h$ is clearly a homotopy ribbon 2-knot with group $\pi$.
-(In fact any group of weight 1 with a Wirtinger presentation of deficiency 1 is the group of a ribbon $n$-knot, for each $n\geq2$ [Yj69] - see [H3].)
+(In fact any group of weight 1 with a Wirtinger presentation of deficiency 1 is the group of a ribbon $n$-knot, for each $n\geq2$ \cite{[Yj69]} -- see \cite{[H3]}.)

 The deficiency may be estimated in terms of the minimum number of generators of the $\Lambda$-module $e^2(\pi'/\pi'')$.
-Using this observation, it may be shown that if $K$ is the sum of $m+1$ copies of $\tau_23_1$ then $\mathrm{def}(\pi K)=-m$ [Le78].
-There are irreducible 2-knots whose groups have deficiency $-m$, for each $m\geq0$ [Kn83].
+Using this observation, it may be shown that if $K$ is the sum of $m+1$ copies of $\tau_23_1$ then $\mathrm{def}(\pi K)=-m$ \cite{[Le78]}.
+There are irreducible 2-knots whose groups have deficiency $-m$, for each $m\geq0$ \cite{[Kn83]}.

 A knot group $\pi$ has two ends if and only if $\pi'$ is finite.
-We shall determine all such 2-knots in \S4 of Chapter 15.
-Nontrivial torsion free knot groups have one end [Kl93].
-There are also many 2-knot groups with infinitely many ends.
+We shall determine all such 2-knots in \S1 of Chapter 15.
+Nontrivial torsion-free knot groups have one end \cite{[Kl93]}.
+There are also 2-knot groups with infinitely many ends \cite{[GM78]}.
 The simplest is perhaps the group with presentation

-It is evidently an HNN extension of the metacyclic group generated by $\{ a,b\}$, but is also the free product of such a metacyclic group with $\pi\tau_23_1$, amalgamated over a subgroup of order 3 [GM78].